USAID promoted the sustainable use and the conservation of biodiversity.

 Strengthening their organizations has enabled the Cofan to recover their cultural identity and ancestral knowledge.
 (Sucumbios, Ecuador)

 Environmental education programs teaching about water sources and how to protect them.

-We have done this work in partnership with public and private institutions, non-governmental organizations, small producers, entrepreneurs, communities, and many others.
-Although we closed our field office in Ecuador in 2014, USAID has a proud legacy in the development gains we have supported over the decades and the capacity we have helped develop in our partners who will continue to support critical development efforts.
+We have achieved these important development results in partnership with Ecuador's public and private institutions, non-governmental organizations, small producers, entrepreneurs, communities, and many others.
+Although USAID closed our field office in Ecuador in September 2014, we are proud of the close cooperation and the development gains that we have supported, including the capacity that we have helped to develop in our partners who will continue to support critical development efforts.